The Washington ARML A Team took 1st place at the Las Vegas

-Las Vegas, NV to compete at the national American Regions Math League
+NV to compete at the national American Regions Math League

 meet.
-The students compete individually and in teams on a series of test that emphasize teamwork,
+The students compete individually and in teams on a series of test that emphasize

-The 30 students on the Washington ARML team are divided into two sub-teams, the
+The 30 students on the Washington ARML team are divided into two sub-teams of 15 students

 Students on the ARML team are expected to demonstrate a significant amount of leadership

-to the competition, WSMA partners with the Washington ARML team to host informal
+past, WSMA has partnered with the Washington ARML team to host such practices.

-and national competitions, such as the AMC, AIME, and Mu Alpha Theta State.
+national competitions, such as the AMC, AIME, and Mu Alpha Theta State.
 The team welcomes

-students of all age levels through the senior year of high school
+students of all age levels through the senior year of high school — traditionally, several

 For more information about the team or to see if you or one of your students qualifies,